MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/power-automate-auto-claim.md

 1. Power Automate per user plan
 In the Power Automate Portal:
-o	User triggers a premium cloud flow o	User saves a premium cloud flow o	User turns on a premium cloud flow o	User requests the Power Automate premium license (roadmap)
+- User triggers a premium cloud flow
+- User saves a premium cloud flow
+- User turns on a premium cloud flow
+- User requests the Power Automate premium license (roadmap)

 1. Power Automate premium
 In addition to the scenarios listed for the Power Automate per user plan,

 In the Power Automate Portal:
-o	User triggers a premium cloud flow with Attended RPA o	User saves a premium cloud flow with Attended RPA o	User turns on a premium cloud flow with Attended RPA o	User requests the Power Automate premium license (roadmap)
+- User triggers a premium cloud flow with Attended RPA
+- User saves a premium cloud flow with Attended RPA
+- User turns on a premium cloud flow with Attended RPA
+- User requests the Power Automate premium license (roadmap)

-In the Power Automate for Desktop application o	User selects ‘Go Premium’ (roadmap) o	User has a self-assisted premium trial and is actively using RPA capabilities (roadmap)
+In the Power Automate for Desktop application
+- User selects ‘Go Premium’ (roadmap)
+- User has a self-assisted premium trial and is actively using RPA capabilities (roadmap)

 ## Create an auto-claim policy for Power Automate licenses
 Use the following steps to set up an auto-claim policy for Power Automate.